 England’s Rugby World Cup 2023 fixtures, team and route to the final

-England get their Rugby World Cup 2023 campaign underway against Argentina in Marseille today as head coach Steve Borthwick looks to turn his side’s poor form around in France.
+England got their Rugby World Cup 2023 campaign underway against Argentina in Marseille, overcoming a recent poor run of form to triumph, despite being a man down for 77 minutes.

-Borthwick, who took over from Eddie Jones in December, has lost six of his nine games in charge, overseeing a 53-10 thrashing by France in March and England’s first ever loss to Fiji in their final World Cup warm-up last month, meaning they go into their opening clash against Los Pumas as underdogs.
+Borthwick, who took over from Eddie Jones in December, had lost six of his nine games in charge, overseeing a 53-10 thrashing by France in March and England’s first ever loss to Fiji in their final World Cup warm-up last month.

-Fortunately for Borthwick, England have been placed in what looks to be the easier half of the draw, away from hosts France, New Zealand, South Africa and Ireland.
-So, despite five defeats in six Tests, they could (with a bit of luck) go deep into the latter stages of the tournament.
+But his players regrouped after an early red card for Tom Curry to secure victory over their toughest opponents in Pool D. George Ford was the star of the show, kicking all 27 points to steer his side to the win.

 Who are in England’s group?